-The Automated Export System (AES) is a joint venture between CBP, the Foreign Trade Division of the Bureau of the Census (Commerce), the Bureau of Industry and Security (Commerce), the Directorate of Defense Trade Controls (State), other federal agencies, and the export trade community.
+The Automated Export System is a joint venture between CBP, the Foreign Trade Division of the Bureau of the Census (U.S. Department of Commerce), the Bureau of Industry and Security (U.S. Department of Commerce), the Directorate of Defense Trade Controls (U.S. Department of State), other federal agencies, and the export trade community.

-Starting on December 31, 2017, exporters of manifested hazardous waste under 40 CFR part 262, universal waste under 40 CFR part 273, and spent lead-acid batteries for recycling or disposal under 40 CFR part 266 will be required to comply with 40 CFR 262.83(a)(6)(ii).
-Exporters of cathode ray tubes for recycling under 40 CFR part 261 will be required to comply with 40 CFR 261.39(a)(5)(v)(B).
-These sections require the exporter or a U.S. authorized agent to file specific EPA information for each export shipment in the AES along with the other information required under 15 CFR 30.6.
+Starting on December 31, 2017, exporters of manifested hazardous waste under title 40 of the Code of Federal Regulations (CFR) part 262, universal waste under 40 CFR part 273 and spent lead-acid batteries for recycling or disposal under 40 CFR part 266 are required to comply with 40 CFR section 262.83(a)(6)(ii).
+Exporters of cathode ray tubes for recycling under 40 CFR part 261 are required to comply with 40 CFR section 261.39(a)(5)(v)(B).
+These sections require the exporter or a U.S. authorized agent to file specific EPA information for each export shipment in the AES along with the other information required under title 15 of the CFR section 30.6.

-Additionally, after December 31, 2018, exporters of manifested hazardous waste under 40 CFR part 262, universal waste under 40 CFR part 273, spent lead-acid batteries for recycling or disposal under 40 CFR part 266, and cathode ray tubes for recycling under 40 CFR part 261 will be required to submit electronic export annual reports using EPA’s Waste Import Export Tracking System (WIETS), or its successor system.
-Export annual reports are due by March 1 of each year, so 100% electronic submittal of export annual reports under 40 CFR 261.39(a)(5)(x)-(xi) and 40 CFR 262.83(g) will be required for the export annual reports due by March 1, 2019.
+Additionally, after December 31, 2018, exporters of manifested hazardous waste under 40 CFR part 262, universal waste under 40 CFR part 273, spent lead-acid batteries for recycling or disposal under 40 CFR part 266 and cathode ray tubes for recycling under 40 CFR part 261 are required to submit electronic export annual reports using EPA’s Waste Import Export Tracking System (WIETS), or its successor system.
+Export annual reports are due by March 1 of each year, so 100 percent electronic submittal of export annual reports under 40 CFR section 261.39(a)(5)(x)-(xi) and 40 CFR section 262.83(g) will be required for the export annual reports due by March 1, 2019.

 - EPA license code (i.e., “PGAEP1” and “Y” to indicate EPA license required);